Lightning-AI/litgpt/tutorials/download_longchat.md

 lmsys/longchat-13b-16k
 ```

-In order to use a specific checkpoint, for instance [longchat-7b-16k](https://huggingface.co/lmsys/longchat-7b-16k), download the weights and convert the checkpoint to the lit-gpt format:
+In order to use a specific checkpoint, for instance [longchat-7b-16k](https://huggingface.co/lmsys/longchat-7b-16k), download the weights and convert the checkpoint to the litgpt format:

 ```bash
 pip install 'huggingface_hub[hf_transfer] @ git+https://github.com/huggingface/huggingface_hub'